 Lloyd Russell-Moyle, MP for Brighton Kemptown and Peacehaven

-Gavin Stuart, CEO of the Brighton Business Improvement District and Executive Diretor of the Brighton & Hove Economic Partnership
+Gavin Stewart, CEO of the Brighton Business Improvement District and Executive Diretor of the Brighton & Hove Economic Partnership

 Olivia Reid, Consultant Blackbirdbox Ltd & Chair of Brighton Restaurant Association